Letaryat/SharpTimer/README.md

 * Unzip into your servers `game/csgo/` dir

+* See `game/csgo/cfg/SharpTimer/config.cfg` for basic plugin configuration *⚠️ you want to take a look in there first*

-* Its recommended to have a custom server cfg with your desired settings (for example surf or kz)
+* Its recommended to have a custom server cfg with your desired settings (for example [SURF](https://github.com/DEAFPS/cs-cfg/blob/main/surf.cfg) or [KZ]((https://github.com/DEAFPS/cs-cfg/blob/main/kz.cfg)))

 * Here a collection of maps supported by default: https://steamcommunity.com/sharedfiles/filedetails/?id=3095738559